Irumbu Thirai (1960 film)

 The soundtrack was composed by S. V. Venkatraman and the lyrics were written by Kothamangalam Subbu, Papanasam Sivan and Pattukkottai Kalyanasundaram.
 The editing was done by M. Umanath while the camera was handled by P. Elappa and N. C. Bala Krishna.
 The film was released on 14 January 1960 and ran more than 175 days in theatres.

 Plot

-The story revolves around two brothers Manikam and Kondamuthu and their mill owner.
+The story revolves around two brothers Manikam and Saravanan and their mill owner.